Thet-Wai-123/In-Memory_Database/README.md

 ## About

-This is a custom light-weight in-memory database built as part of a research project at Cal Poly Pomona.
-Basic functionalities include all CRUD operations.
-It also implements ACID architecture as closely as possible, inspired by PostgreSQL's implementations.
-It supports Multi-Version Control Concurrency with locks for atomicity and isolation, run-time type checking for consistency, and saving to disk on crash for durability.
-It also uses B-tree indexing to speed up query search.
+This is a light-weight, in-memory database built as part of a research project at Cal Poly Pomona.
+It can especially be useful for testing purposes where you want isolated databases with ease of set up, and simulate real database functions.

+Basic functionalities include all CRUD operations and aims to follow ACID architecture as closely as possible, inspired by PostgreSQL's implementations.
+It supports concurrency using Multi-Version Control Concurrency and async read write locks to simulate Read Commited isolation level.
+It can also perform type-checks, and save to disk on crash by default, and create a B-tree indexing to speed up query search.

 ## Installation